hdra/hndr.me/content/linux-again.md

 by design, in the name of user friendliness.
 I do believe that overall, they are all moving to the right direction.
 Especially the work Linux Mint team done with [Cinnamon][cin] has been very exciting.
 Canonical has also been hard at work with Ubuntu, coming up with all kinds of stuff that makes Linux more and more viable as a desktop OS.
-They even plan to develop their own display server.
+They even plan to develop [their own display server][mir].
 The trends are going towards an OS that is tightly integrated, better hardware support, and of course, easier to use.
 Customizability might be the only thing that are going away.
 I personally don't really care for it, as long as they work well enough for me, I wouldn't really need to